 Overall, these results demonstrate the steep dependence of encounter strength on stellar mass.
 While the A-type flyby leaves the disk largely intact for a very close encounter (90 au), B-type encounters both erode and dynamically excite the population, truncating the disk and seeding long-period orbits.
 Although only a small fraction of particles reach Oort-like distances in single encounters, such events may nonetheless provide an efficient pathway for populating the early scattered disk and inner Oort Cloud in dense birth environments.

-\subsection{The Effect of A and B-type stars in Extended Disks}
+\subsection{The effect of A- and B-type stars in extended disks}

-In Fig.~\ref{fig:hist_kde_AB5_ext} we show that encounters with A and B-type stars are highly disruptive in the \exto model.
+In Fig. \ref{fig:hist_kde_AB5_ext} we show that encounters with A- and B-type stars are highly disruptive in the \exto model.
 Between 60\% and 76\% of the initial particles are ejected into interstellar space.
 The efficiency of erosion increases systematically with stellar mass, with $f_{\rm ej}=0.61$ for a $2\,M_\odot$ perturber, $f_{\rm ej}=0.72$ for $5\,M_\odot$, and $f_{\rm ej}=0.76$ for $9\,M_\odot$.

 Bound particles are confined to a progressively smaller radius with increasing stellar mass.
 The truncation radius, $a_{90}$, where 90\% of the survivors lie inward, decreases from $\sim 250$~au (A-type) to $\sim 150$~au (B5) and $\sim 125$~au (B9).
-Median semi-major axes are clustered around $a_{\rm med}=230$--290~au, with long tails extending to tens of thousands of au.
+Median semimajor axes are clustered around $a_{\rm med}=230$--290~au, with long tails extending to tens of thousands of au.
 Around $\sim1\%$ of the total population, reach $a\simeq2\times10^4$~au (A-type) and up to $\sim7\times10^4$~au (B5) or even $3.5\times10^4$~au (B9).
-These represent the first seeds of scattered-disk and Oort-cloud–like populations.
+These represent the first seeds of scattered-disk and Oort cloud-like populations.